dolly8/Music-genre-classification/README.md

 ## Preprocessing the dataset
 preprocess.ipynb</br>
 First the audio data is converted into spectrogram.
 Then the features of music is extracted such as MFCCs, Spectral centroid, spectral rolloff, chroma features, zero coefficient and rmse. </br>
-This features are then appended into csv file with the labels/ genres list and the file name.
+These features are then appended into csv file with the labels/ genres list and the file name.

 This csv file is analyzed using pandas, then we split the train and test data into 80% and 20% respectively.